-Valerie is a junior in the College of Arts and Sciences, majoring in global health and the environment and minoring in biology with hopes of practicing medicine in the future.
+Valerie is a senior in the College of Arts and Sciences, majoring in global health and the environment and minoring in biology with hopes of practicing medicine in the future.
 She is from Lagos, Nigeria, where she attended boarding school for six years before moving to the United States.
 On campus, she is involved with Harambee Christian Ministries, Kwenu dancers, Visions Gospel Choir, and Studio: Tesla.
 When Valerie is not studying or working, she enjoys traveling, listening to podcasts, and playing tennis.

 What brought you to The Writing Center?